Ssekyene/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 * Load balancer
 * Monitoring
 * Databases
-* Single point of failure
+* Single point of failure(SPOF)

+### Note:
+Each file contains a URL for the web infrastructure design with some details about it.
+Click [here](https://imgur.com/a/DVCHgX5) to access all the designs :smiley:.